Accounting Schools in Kentucky

 A quality education in accounting is offered by many institutions of higher learning in Kentucky.
 The accounting schools in Kentucky can provide you with an education on the fundamentals of accounting as well as more advanced areas of study, such as quantitative finance or business taxation.
 Some students find that the flexibility offered by online programs are a better fit for busy schedules and career goals.

-- There are 35 colleges and universities with accounting degree programs in Kentucky.
+- There are 23 not-for-profit colleges and universities with accounting degree programs in Kentucky.

-- 8 schools offer a master’s or advanced degree in accounting.
+- 7 not-for-profit schools offer a master’s or advanced degree in accounting.

-- Highest transfer-out rate*: Thomas More College 38%1
+- Highest transfer-out rate*: Alice Lloyd College, 68%1

 - Annual undergraduate tuition range for accounting programs in Kentucky*: $876-$32,1402

 - 1 school in the Businessweek’s Top Business Undergraduate Programs in 2013: Bowling Green State University (90)

 - 2 schools ranked in US News National Universities Rankings in 2013 (top 200): University of Kentucky (125), University of Louisville (160)